 The only costs that can be funded under the Scheme are eligible costs.
-Eligible costs are the costs associated with the delivery of the news reporting content, including journalist hours, editing/production, administration and delivery of the content.
+For Round 2, eligible costs are the costs associated with the journalist's role/s and the delivery of the local democracy reporting content.
+For the Ancillary Measure, eligible costs are the costs associated with the project, including journalist hours, production, administration and delivery of the local democracy reporting content.